BuckCoJs/buckscojs.com/contents/about.md

 build tools and automation, popular/upcoming frameworks and libraries, and more!

-All participants are expected to follow the [JSConf code of Conduct](http://jsconf.com/codeofconduct.html).
+All participants are expected to follow the [JSConf Code of Conduct](http://jsconf.com/codeofconduct.html).